xumr0x/service-api-example/docs/readme.md

 - DO command line tool `doctl`
   - Install: https://github.com/digitalocean/doctl#installing-doctl

-## Create Resources on DigitalOcean
+## Step 1 - Create Resources on DigitalOcean

 To create a droplet for Frontend named: "frontend-sinatra", replace `$fingerprint` below with your "fingerprint", and run this command: